Support falls for Germany's far-right AfD after Halle attack | DW | 12.10.2019

 'The political arm of right-wing terror'

-Shortly before the violece in Halle, Interior Minister Horst Seehofer accused the AfD of inciting violence and hatred, accusing them of attempting to commit "spiritual arson" in the public discourse.
+Shortly before the violence in Halle, Interior Minister Horst Seehofer accused the AfD of inciting hatred, accusing them of attempting to commit "spiritual arson" in the public discourse.

 In the aftermath of the attack, lawmakers of every ilk have come out to lay some of the blame at the feet of the AfD, saying that their rhetoric has made extreme far-right views more socially acceptable in Germany, thus leading more people to become radicalized.